-- 1. New community facilities will be supported in suitable locations, providing there is no adverse impact on the amenities of residential properties or on the historic and rural character of the area. - 2.
-The loss of existing community facilities, including assets of community value, will only be supported where similar or better facilities are provided nearby or where it can be demonstrated that they are no longer needed or no longer viable.
+New community facilities will be supported in suitable locations, providing there is no adverse impact on the amenities of residential properties or on the historic and rural character of the area.

 Community facilities could include facilities for health, play, recreation, entertainment or sports, including pitches.
 Some community facilities comprise buildings and spaces, such as a pub or sports centre and their grounds.